 There is a separate aggravated form of the offense called Aggravated Online Promotion of Prostitution.

-As of September of 2019, Online Promotion of Prostitution is to be codified at Section 43.031 of the Texas Penal Code.
-Subsection (a) describes the offense as follows:
+Online Promotion of Prostitution was codified at Section 43.031 of the Texas Penal Code.2 Subsection (a) describes the offense as follows:

 A person commits an offense if the person owns, manages, or operates an interactive computer service or information content provider, or operates as an information content provider, with the intent to promote the prostitution of another person or facilitate another person to engage in prostitution.

-The lowest classification for Online Promotion of Prostitution will be a third degree felony,1 except that the offense is a second degree felony if you have been previously convicted of this offense or Aggravated Online Promotion of Prostitution;2 or the state convinces a jury that the conduct involved a person younger than 18 years of age engaging in prostitution, regardless of whether the you knew the age of the person at the time of the offense.3
+The lowest classification for Online Promotion of Prostitution will be a third degree felony,3 except that the offense is a second degree felony if you have been previously convicted of this offense or Aggravated Online Promotion of Prostitution;4 or the state convinces a jury that the conduct involved a person younger than 18 years of age engaging in prostitution, regardless of whether the you knew the age of the person at the time of the offense.5